 Hopefully the information you are searching for can be found here.
 If you still have questions after reading this page, please feel free to email us directly at ASHAMaryland@gmail.com Remember: The Information on this website is updated as needed and may not be guaranteed.
 Please check back for updates or changes and feel free to send us an email with any questions.

 Remember the first place your new pet should go is to the designated area for introduction.
-This should be a smaller room with less traffic such as, your bedroom, a spare bedroom, the office, or laundry room.
+This should be a smaller room with less traffic such as your bedroom, a spare bedroom, an office, or laundry room.
 His/her water, food, litter, bed, toys and scratching post should all be located in this room for the time being.
 Place the food and water as far away from the litter box as possible.

 ~ Keep other pets at a distance for at least a few days to over a week and let small children get to know your pet gradually and only under adult supervision.